deislabs/spiderlightning/docs/service-implementation-101.md

 > Note: a couple of `use` statements were ommited.

-Once the we get a `&str` match for `pubsub.mosquitto`, the `new` function returns the `Local` variant of the `enum` having it populated with a new instance of the `MosquittoImplementor` — let's work on making these missing types now.
+Once the we get a `&str` match for `pubsub.mosquitto`, the `new` function returns the `Mosquitto` variant of the `enum` having it populated with a new instance of the `MosquittoImplementor` — let's work on making these missing types now.

 Inside of the `implementors/` folder, let's create a new file called `mosquitto.rs` — this is the file that will contain our `MosquittoImplementor`.
 After that, inside `implementors/mod.rs`, let's add:
 ```rs